Instructional videos and user guides available at the bottom of the page.

 The South Australian Standards and Guidelines for Breeding and Trading Companion Animals came into effect August 2017.

-Councils with cat by-laws that prescribe cat registration may assign a fee in Dogs and Cats Online to be charged annually.
+Councils with cat registration in their cat by-laws may assign an annual cat registration fee in Dogs and Cats Online.

-Councils without a cat by-law that prescribes cat registration will not be able to charge an annual cat registration fee.
+Councils without cat registration in their cat by-laws will not be able to charge an annual cat registration fee.

 To order new publications, posters, or arrange for TV screen/LED graphics, newsletter content and images, please contact email@example.com.